-After breakfast with our host families, our explorations of Lake Titicaca’s islands continues as we set sail for Taquile Island.
-Life here hasn’t really changed for more than 1,000 years, and the Taquileños create everything they need themselves, including unique textiles and handicrafts.
-We’ll return to Puno, and after dinner, we’ll fly back to Lima.Meals included: B,L,D
+After enjoying breakfast with our host families, our explorations of Lake Titicaca's islands continues as we set sail for Taquile Island.
+Home to a tight-knit community, life here hasn't really changed for more than 1,000 years, and the Taquileños create everything they need themselves, including unique textiles and handicrafts.
+In fact, UNESCO has even inscribed its textile art on the Representative List of Intangible Cultural Heritage of Humanity.

 Please note: During this tour you will experience altitudes of over 12,000ft where altitude sickness can occur.
 If you suffer from heart of respiratory conditions, or have any other concerns, please consult your doctor.

 When you book this tour you're supporting Planeterra' 'Ccacccaccollo Women's Weaving Workshop that helps provide local women with income from Peru's toruism industry.